ronreynolds/smartsheet-openapi/README.md

 looks like a similar issue to `contactOptions` above

 ### Replacements
-this is a list of just SOME of the replacements needed to address OpenAPI-generator parser errors of the form `paths.'/favorites'(get).parameters.
+this is a list of just SOME replacements needed to address OpenAPI-generator parser errors of the form `paths.'/favorites'(get).parameters.
 There are duplicate parameter values` (which happens mostly when a ref points to an element of another path definition; e.g., one path pointing to the parameters, request-schema, or response-schema of another path definition).

 #### `$ref` caveat
 * (this note may only apply to OpenAPI versions <3.1) - https://stackoverflow.com/questions/69173235/how-to-reference-response-components-in-openapi
-* the `$ref` directive replaces ALL it sibling nodes so any time you want to add, say, a `description` to a `$ref` you must wrap the `$ref` in `"allOf":[{"$ref": "..."}]` or something similar - https://swagger.io/docs/specification/v3_0/using-ref/
+* the `$ref` directive replaces ALL its sibling nodes so any time you want to add, say, a `description` to a `$ref` you must wrap the `$ref` in `"allOf":[{"$ref": "..."}]` or something similar - https://swagger.io/docs/specification/v3_0/using-ref/
   * note, this straight-forward solution doesn't work for path responses
     * there you have to nest the `$ref` within `"content": { "application/json": { "schema": { ... }}}` and reference a SCHEMA, not a RESPONSE. :(
+    * i actually found it easier to inline the schema data back into the few (all error) responses that had descriptions

 #### Path refs
 * the path-schema refs were often addressed by reusing existing or creating new types for those requests or responses.